 Kaufman County's criminal courts each have distinct case-management practices, plea-and-trial calendars, and prosecutorial dispositions.
 The DA's office staffs prosecutors who specialize in DWI, narcotics, sex offenses, family violence, and white-collar prosecutions — each unit operates with its own internal policies on plea offers, diversion eligibility, and trial readiness.
 Defense attorneys who appear regularly in the Kaufman courts develop case-specific intelligence: which judges grant motions to suppress, which prosecutors will offer pretrial diversion in first-offense possession cases, which probation officers respond to early-termination motions favorably.
 That granular practice knowledge is the practical difference between an effective local defense and a generic representation that misses opportunities available only through local relationships.

 L and L Law Group practices regularly in Kaufman County's criminal courts.
 Our co-founding partners Reggie London (Texas Bar No. 24043514) and Njeri London (Texas Bar No. 24043266) handle felony and misdemeanor matters in Kaufman, with substantial volume in DWI, drug-possession, theft, assault, sex offense, weapons, and family-violence cases.
-We work with bonding companies countywide, defendants employed by Goodyear, and clients sending children to Kaufman ISD schools — backgrounds that frequently inform PSR-investigation preparation and § 3553(a)-style mitigation arguments at sentencing.
+Many of our Kaufman County clients are commuters who live in the fast-growing Forney and Crandall suburbs but work in Dallas, and the practical details of a client's employment, family obligations, and community ties frequently inform the mitigation and pretrial-release arguments we present to the court.

 About the Authors